zac7777/Entropy/Entropy/Skillsets and Species/Knight.md

 Accuracy: +5
 Critical: + Connection

-*Blade Focus:* 4 AP, your next attack with a Martial weapon will deal double damage after all other bonuses are applied
+*Blade Focus:* 4 AP, your next attack with a Martial weapon will deal double damage after all other bonuses are applied, this can only be applied once before the weapon must be used

 #### Level 2: